MrShivaG/SingleKey-Password-Manager/README.md

-# SingleKey Password-Manager
+# SingleKey Password Manager

 A Password Manager that uses a **single key** to encrypt and decrypt user's Credentials (Username, Password, Email and Comment)

 ## Features
-- Uses a key to Encrypt and Decrypt  Credentials
+- Uses a key to encrypt and decrypt  credentials
 - Designed for fast and easy usage via the terminal
-- Uses firebase Databse to store profiles
+- Uses Firebase Databse to store profiles
-- Easy Profile Management
+- Easy profile Management

 ## Installation
 Clone the repository and install dependencies.